Finding Beauty in Negative Spaces: Recording and writing

 Bassist Dale Stewart credited Morgan for naming the album.
-Stewart explained, "[I]t’s a title that Shaun came up with one day and it immediately just stuck.
+Stewart explained, "it’s a title that Shaun came up with one day and it immediately just stuck.
 I think for all of us, it was a timely and appropriate word to describe the last year that we’ve had, you know with writing an album and some other stuff that has happened around us. [...]
-[T]he music was always the one positive thing that came out of this string of bad things and it really just kind of kept us going."
+The music was always the one positive thing that came out of this string of bad things and it really just kind of kept us going."

 In a shift from previous albums, the band sought to emphasise melody while complimenting it with their traditional post-grunge sound.
 Morgan told Reuters, "We wanted to write and explore the more melodic and musical side of everything...
 We can be heavy and rock out, but we can also write songs that can compete with any other song out there.
 That was a really big motivation."
 Additionally, he described Finding Beauty in Negative Spaces as "an album of extremes."
+Ultimate Guitar noticed there was less grunge-influence on the album and more "stadium-ready hard rock."

 The track "Like Suicide" drew disapproval from Wind-up Records, who wanted to exclude the song from the album.
 "The band wanted 'Like Suicide' on the album, and the label didn't," Morgan told LiveDaily.
 "We said, 'Fine.
 We'll make it indispensable to the album.'
 We started filming it and putting it on YouTube and putting it on MySpace.
 We went through the whole phase of writing it and rehearsing it to recording the drums, bass, guitar solos and vocals.[...]
 Then, after we finished recording it, they said, 'Oh, you're so right.'"

+"Fallen" is about Morgan's experience in a relationship with a model and being unwillingly exposed to model culture as a result.
+When asked about "No Jesus Christ", Morgan revealed the song is "an attack on the God complex that people have" and implied that it was inspired by Amy Lee as well.
+"Walk Away from the Sun" was the first song completed for the album.
+Morgan stated that it was partially inspired by his stint in rehab.

+Singles

 The album's lead single, "Fake It", deals with what Morgan perceived to be a lack of personal authenticity in modern society.
 In an interview with Revolt In Style, he stated that the song "was [partially] inspired by LA, some [of it] was inspired by my sister.
 She’s fifteen and she represents what I would consider kids of today, and what I feel kids of today are like.
 She cares more about Paris Hilton not wearing underwear than great artists. [...]
 If you don’t have people striving to be themselves, or to be creative, then ultimately people just burn.
 Concentrating on their physical appearance more than their personality."